Facts of the trip

 Day 03:- Dhunche to

-04:- Singumba to Gosainda about 6 hrs and stay overnight in Gosaikunda at tea house.
+04:- Singumba to Gosainda is about 6 hrs, and stay overnight in Gosaikunda at a tea house.

-05:- Gosainkunda to Singumba about 5 hrs and stay overnight in Singumba at tea house lodge.
+05:- Gosainkunda to Singumba: about 5 hrs and stay overnight in Singumba at a teahouse lodge.

-06:- Singumba to Dhunche and dry back to Kathmandu by 4HD jeep about 10 hrs.
+06:- Singumba to Dhunche and drive back to Kathmandu by 4WD jeep in about 10 hrs.

-07:- Final departure from Kathmandu hotel to intranational airport then own you destination.
+07:- Final departure from Kathmandu hotel to international airport, then on to your destination.

-Day 01: Arrival in Kathmandu Tribhuban international airport (1,300m/4,264ft): then pick you up and take a short drive from the airport to the hotel check-in the hotel and rest for few hrs then we meet again with guide and barging about the trek what we need the equipment for then trek and what time we live from Kathmandu details
+Day 01: Arrival at Kathmandu’s Tribhuvan International Airport (1,300 m/4,264 ft): We will then pick you up and take a short drive from the airport to the hotel.
+Check in to the hotel and rest for a few hours, then we meet again with the guide and bargain about the trek, what we need the equipment for, the trek, and what time we leave from Kathmandu.

 Our airport arrival and departure representative will be at Tribhuvan International Airport on your arrival schedule.
-You will be transferred to the hotel and our staff will help you until check-in procedure ends at Hotel.
-Either you can have a rest at the Hotel or visit NGT’s office.
-In the evening, join our welcome dinner program organized by Nepal Guide Treks and Expedition Team.
+You will be transferred to the hotel, and our staff will help you until the check-in procedure ends at the hotel.
+Either you can have a rest at the hotel or visit NGT’s office.
+In the evening, join our welcome dinner program organized by the Nepal Guide Treks and Expedition Team.

-Day 03: Drive from Kathmandu to Dhunche (1966m.) which takes about eight hours:-You head north out of Kathmandu driving through scenic foothills and ridgeline vistas to Dhunche.
+Day 03: Drive from Kathmandu to Dhunche (1966 m), which takes about eight hours: You head north out of Kathmandu, driving through scenic foothills and ridgeline vistas to Dhunche.
 The first part of your drive up to Trishuli Bazaar is quite smooth.
 The path now moves along the gravel road.
-During the rainy season, the way is sometime blocked due to landslides.
+During the rainy season, the way is sometimes blocked due to landslides.
 Your drive from Kathmandu to the destination is to be made by either local bus or land cruiser.
-Stay overnight in Dhunche at the Lodge.
+Stay overnight in Dhunche at the lodge.

-Day 04: Trek from Dhunche to Sing Gompa and it takes about five hours:- The first part of the trails ascends gradually through mineral water factory up to Ghatte Khola (stream).
-Crossing a suspension bridge over this stream, you begin to trek steep up until you reach Sing Gompa through pine, silver oak and rhododendron forests with marijuana plants.
+Day 04: Trek from Dhunche to Sing Gompa, and it takes about five hours.
+The first part of the trails ascends gradually through a mineral water factory up to Ghatte Khola (stream).
+Crossing a suspension bridge over this stream, you begin to trek steeply up until you reach Sing Gompa through pine, silver oak, and rhododendron forests with marijuana plants.
 There is an old cheese factory at Sing Gompa.
-Stay overnight in Singumba (Chandanbari) at tea house lodge.
+Stay overnight in Singumba (Chandanbari) at a teahouse lodge.

-Day 05: Sing Gompa to Gosain Kunda ( 4300 m.) a steep rugged trail but adequately compensated by dramatic views of Himal Chuli ( 7893 m) Manaslu ( 8156 m) Ganesh Himal ( 7406 m) and possibly Annapurna Range of the west; the beautiful valley of Langtang Lirung on the north.
-Passing by a few huts in the high pasture of Lauri Binayak and crossing a small ride, have the first look of about a dozen holy lades; Saraswati Kunda, Bhiravkunda, and Gosainkunda are the main holy lakes among them.
-Gosainkunda was created by Lord Shiva when he pierced his Trident to obtain water to quench hide thirst after having swallowed “Kalkut” the most dangerous position according to the legend (6/7 hrs) walk.
-Stay overnight at Gosainkunda in tea house lodge.
+Day 05: Sing Gompa to Gosain Kunda (4300 m), a steep, rugged trail but adequately compensated by dramatic views of Himal Chuli (7893 m), Manaslu (8156 m), Ganesh Himal (7406 m), and possibly the Annapurna Range to the west and the beautiful valley of Langtang Lirung to the north.
+Passing by a few huts in the high pasture of Lauri Binayak and crossing a small ridge, we have the first look at about a dozen holy lakes; Saraswati Kunda, Bhiravkunda, and Gosainkunda are the main holy lakes among them.
+Gosainkunda was created by Lord Shiva when he pierced his trident to obtain water to quench his thirst after having swallowed “Kalkut,” the most dangerous poison, according to the legend (6/7 hrs walk).
+Stay overnight at Gosainkunda in a teahouse lodge.

-Day 05: Trek from Gosaikunda to Sing Gompa (3250m.) or Chandan Bari (3250m.) and it takes about four and half hours:-The trails descend all the way to Sing Gompa passing Lauribanayak with magnificent mountain views and forests.
-Stay overnight in Sing gumba (Chandanbari) at tea house lodge.
+Day 06: Trek from Gosaikunda to Sing Gompa (3250 m) or Chandan Bari (3250 m), and it takes about four and a half hours: The trails descend all the way to Sing Gompa, passing Lauribanayak with magnificent mountain views and forests.
+Stay overnight in Sing Gumba (Chandanbari) at a teahouse lodge.

-Day 06: Trek from Sing Gompa to Dhunche which takes about six hours and take a jeep back to Kathmandu:-The first part of the trails descend through pine, silver oak and rhododendrons forests with marijuana plants up to you cross a suspension bridge over the Sing Gompa Stream.
-When you will reach Dhunche and our 4HD Jeep is waiting there so take the jeep and drive back to Kathmandu about 7 hrs drive from Dhunche.
+Day 07: Trek from Sing Gompa to Dhunche, which takes about six hours, and take a jeep back to Kathmandu.
+The first part of the trail descends through pine, silver oak, and rhododendron forests with marijuana plants up to where you cross a suspension bridge over the Sing Gompa Stream.
+When you reach Dhunche, our 4WD Jeep will be waiting there, so take the jeep and drive back to Kathmandu, about a 7-hour drive from Dhunche.

-Day 07:- From hotel to Tribhuvan international airport:- today is free or last minute you have few hour special shopping for your relatives.
-If you have more time you can do some shopping or sightseeing then We will drop you to the International airport to catch your flight back to your home and wish for your Safe journey.
+Day 07:- From hotel to Tribhuvan International Airport:- Today is free, or at the last minute you have a few hours for special shopping for your relatives.
+If you have more time, you can do some shopping or sightseeing, and then we will drop you at the international airport to catch your flight back to your home and wish for your safe journey.

 Start Date End Date Price In US Dollar($) AVAILABILITY Booking